-In December 2011, the Financial Accounting Standards Board issued guidance to improve reporting and transparency of offsetting (netting) assets and liabilities and the related effects on the financial statements.
-The Company adopted this guidance on January 1, 2013, the adoption did not have an impact on our consolidated financial statements.
+In December 2011, the Financial Accounting Standards Board ("FASB") issued guidance to improve reporting and transparency of offsetting (netting) assets and liabilities and the related effects on the financial statements.
+The Company adopted this guidance on January 1, 2013.
+The adoption did not have an impact on the consolidated financial statements.